searchisko/elasticsearch-river-remote/README.md

 * `index/field_river_name`, `index/field_space_key`, `index/field_document_id`, `index/fields`, `index/value_filters` are used to define structure of indexed document.
 See 'Index document structure' chapter.
 * `index/remote_field_document_id` is used to define field in remote system document data where unique document identifier is stored.
 Dot notation may be used for deeper nesting in document data.
 * `index/remote_field_updated` is used to define field in remote system document data where timestamp of last update is stored - timestamp may be formatted by ISO format or number representing millis from 1.1.1970.
 Dot notation may be used for deeper nesting in document data.
 Timestamp is mandatory unless you use `simpleGetDocuments` mode.
+* `index/remote_field_deleted` is used to define field in remote system document data where deleted flag is stored.
+If this flag is set to value configured in `index/remote_field_deleted_value` config param then document is deleted from elasticsearch index even during incremental updates.
+* `index/remote_field_deleted_value` see description of previous config property
 * `index/comment_mode` defines mode of issue comments indexing: `none` - no comments indexed, `embedded` - comments indexed as array in document, `child` - comment indexed as separate document with [parent-child relation](http://www.elasticsearch.org/guide/reference/mapping/parent-field.html) to the document, `standalone` - comment indexed as separate document.
 Setting is optional, `none` value is default if not provided.
 * `index/comment_type` defines [type](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/glossary.html#glossary-type) used when issue comment is stored into search index in `child` or `standalone` mode.
 See related notes later!
 * `index/field_comments`, `index/comment_fields` can be used to change structure comment information in indexed documents.
 See 'index document structure' chapter.